SitaGanesh/X509-Certificate-Template-Prototype/README.md

 #### 2. Certificates Section ([https://demo.openwisp.io/admin/pki/cert/](https://demo.openwisp.io/admin/pki/cert/))

-**What’s New:** Users can now generate certificates using your new template.
+**What’s New:** Users can now generate certificates using my new template.

 **What It Looks Like:** In the “Certificates” section, there’s a new way to create certificates.
-When you click “Add Certificate,” the form (from `CertificateForm` in `pki/admin.py`) now has an option to use a template:
+When they click “Add Certificate,” the form (from `CertificateForm` in `pki/admin.py`) now has an option to use a template:

 - **Options**: Dropdown with "create new", "import", "Generate from Template" (new option from `operation_type` in pseudocode)
 - **Template**: If we pick “Generate from Template,” a new dropdown appears to select your certificate template (filtered via `Template.objects.filter(type="certificate")`).
 - **Name**: A text box to name the certificate (e.g., “My Website Cert”).
 - **CA, Duration, Digest Algorithm**: These fields are auto-filled from the selected template (based on `models.py`) and are required when generating from a template, per the pseudocode logic.

 **Generated Certificate:** After saving, the certificate is created using the template’s settings via the `save()` method in `CertificateForm`.
-The list of certificates (from `CertificateAdmin.list_display`) now includes your new certificate, with details like:
+The list of certificates (from `CertificateAdmin.list_display`) now includes users new certificate, with details like:

 - "Name": e.g., "My Website Cert"
 - "CA": The CA from the template